kaitran225/cam-check/README.md

 - Use HTTPS (SSL/TLS) for all connections
 - Keep the system updated regularly
 - Consider IP whitelisting for additional security
+- Store sensitive information in `.env` file (not in git repository)

 ## Project Structure